cornell-dti/idol/backend/README.md

 ## Production vs. Development Firebase Instance

 The IDOL backend has a Firebase instance for development and a Firebase instance for production.
-To use the production Firebase instance locally, set the `USE_PROD_DB` environment to `true`.
+To use the production Firebase instance locally, set the `USE_PROD_DB` environment variable to `true`.
 Otherwise, set `USE_PROD_DB` to `false` to use the development Firebase instance.